mahmoudparsian/data-algorithms-book/src/main/java/org/dataalgorithms/chap28/README.md

-Chapter 28: Mean Monodized
+Chapter 28: Mean Monoidized
 ===========================
-The purpose of this chapter is to understand "left outer join" concept.
+The purpose of this chapter is to understand Monoids as a Design Principle for Efficient MapReduce Algorithms.
-Spark does provide ````JavaPairRDD.leftOuterJoin()```` functionality.